-Most homeowners insurance policies do cover mold damage if it was caused by a “covered peril.”
+Most Michigan Homeowners Insurance Policies do cover mold damage if it was caused by a “covered peril.”
 Home insurance policies don’t cover mold that resulted from a pre-loss condition such as a water leak, flooding, or high humidity from standing water.

 Here is a list of home insurance’s covered perils: